The above screenshot is from the January 2017 issue of National Geographic, which focused on gender. The page pictured asks,

 Women still use the meager power granted to them, and they use it to secure more power.
 As a young child I knew the difference between a peasant and royalty.
 The latter got to make choices.

-I think we need to draw a distinction between princesses.
+I think we need to draw a distinction between princesses in princess culture.
 There are the 1937 models, who fritter and sway, based in the imaginations of misogynists.
 There are princesses like Queen Elizabeth II, herself an 11 year old princess in 1937, who is still an indomitable force at 90.
 There are the historical queens like Catherine the Great who built an empire.
 There are also princesses like Merida and Mulan and Tiana who bravely, skillfully, fight for what they want.
 So long as your daughter is emulating the right sort of princess, I don’t see a problem.

 Princess doesn’t have to be a derogatory word.
 Treating it as one denies a rare class of women the power they held.
 And do hold.
 It erases their contributions.